-The Hario V60 is a pretty little design from a Japanese company that give you a million different options.
+The Hario V60 is a pretty little design from a Japanese company that gives you a million different options.
 Made of copper, glass, steel, plastic or ceramic and available in colors of red, black, grey, white and more.
 Some of them are beautiful, too.
 I particularly like the copper one, all spirals and curves.
 This is the choice for customization and will satisfy your need for a bright pink ceramic pour over… if that’s what you’re into.

 The V60 is a narrow cone.
 It uses thin, ridged filters and there is a large hole at the bottom of the cone.
 This is all engineered for a fast extraction.
 This gives you a taste profile that is low in bitterness and will bring out fruitier and brighter notes in the coffee.
-It will however be less strong for the amount of coffee you use.
+It will, however, be less strong for the amount of coffee you use.

 This little contraption is considered the high point of Pour Over coffee – difficult to learn, difficult to master.
 And easy to mess up.
 A gooseneck kettle is basically a requirement and you may have to experiment a lot to get the right grind size and other conditions.
 It’s all too easy to make a brew with too short a brew time that underextracts and leaves you with weak and sour coffee.

 When you get it right though, it goes very well.
-The ribbed spiral design helps with maximizing air flow and keeps the filter from sticking the the sides of the cone.
+The ribbed spiral design helps with maximizing airflow and keeps the filter from sticking to the sides of the cone.
 This gives a more even extraction across the whole device rather than other Pour Overs that underextract leaving ground coffee sitting above the water line and overextract at the bottom of the cone.
 If you want to make the transition from ‘guy who knows a bit about coffee’ to ‘complete god of coffee making’ then get your hands around this little number.